magaerttner/mbqd-website/content/ideas/_index.md

   caption: ""
   image: ""
 ---
 We are always looking for motivated students!
 Please look at [Contacts](/#contact) to get in touch!
-Here are some possible project ideas, but topics will always be discussed individually.
+Here are some possible project ideas to give you an impression, but topics can always be discussed individually.